 On Myopic Loss Aversion

-It has been widely documented in laboratory experiments that subjects act more risk-averse when they make their decisions frequently (e.g., one as opposed to several decisions at a time), a phenomenon dubbed 'myopic loss aversion' by Benartzi and Thaler (1995).
-The present paper shows that this standard pattern of behavior can be reversed with a simple change in the experimental design.
-The results cannot be explained by mental accounting or loss aversion but are consistent with the simple hypothesis that behavior is less random when the stakes are higher.
+It has been widely documented in laboratory experiments that subjects act more risk-averse when they make their decisions frequently (e.g., one as opposed to several decisions at a time), a phenomenon dubbed "myopic loss aversion" by Benartzi and Thaler (1995).
+The present paper uses two new experiments to show that this standard pattern of behavior can be reversed.
+The results cannot be explained by mental accounting or loss aversion but are consistent with the hypothesis that behavior is less random when the stakes are higher.

 Keywords: myopic, loss, aversion, reference, point, random, utility, stochastic, choice